James Comey: Aftermath

-Federal prosecution of Comey (2025)
+Federal prosecutions of Comey (2025–2026)

+Indictment relating to congressional proceedings

-On September 25, 2025, James Comey, a former director of the Federal Bureau of Investigation (FBI), was indicted by a federal grand jury in Virginia on two counts: one charge of making a false statement to Congress, and one charge of obstructing a congressional proceeding.
+On September 25, 2025, Comey was indicted by a federal grand jury in Virginia on two counts: one charge of making a false statement to Congress, and one charge of obstructing a congressional proceeding.
 The charges are related to Comey's testimony during a September 30, 2020, Senate Judiciary Committee hearing about the FBI's investigation of links between Russia and the 2016 Trump presidential campaign, and he was indicted just before the five-year statute of limitations ran out.

-The indictment followed President Trump’s removal of U.S. Attorney Erik Siebert, who had opposed bringing charges, and his installation of Lindsey Halligan, a political loyalist with no prosecutorial experience, who secured the indictment days before the statute of limitations expired.
+The indictment followed President Trump's removal of US Attorney Erik Siebert, who had opposed bringing charges, and his installation of Lindsey Halligan, a political loyalist with no prosecutorial experience, who secured the indictment days before the statute of limitations expired.
+Comey's defense counsel team includes Patrick Fitzgerald and Michael Dreeben.
 Comey's defense argues the charges are baseless because Senator Ted Cruz's 2020 questions were ambiguous, Comey's answers were literally true, and the obstruction count fails to specify any false statements.
 They also allege grand-jury misconduct, including Halligan keeping jurors late, signing two indictments, and allowing improper testimony, framing the prosecution as vindictive and politically driven.
-Federal judges have sharply criticized the government's handling of the case, ordered the release of grand-jury materials, and are reviewing whether Halligan’s appointment itself was lawful.
-Comey has pleaded not guilty.
-A trial is scheduled for January 2026.
+His defense has suggested that given the failure of procedures with the grand jury, there is no indictment.
+Federal judges have sharply criticized the government's handling of the case, ordered the release of grand-jury materials, and are reviewing whether Halligan's appointment itself was lawful.
+Comey pleaded not guilty, and sought to have the cases to be dismissed with prejudice.
+The case was dismissed without prejudice on November 24 by judge Cameron McGowan Currie, who declared Halligan had been illegally appointed.